eecs-330/winter2020/pages/html_reference/index.md

 ---
-layout: default
+layout: two-column-resources
 title: HTML Resources
-nav_order: 5
+nav_order: 10
 has_children: true
+permalink: /html-reference/
 ---

-# Intro to HTML
 > HyperText Markup Language, commonly abbreviated as HTML, is the standard markup language used to create web pages.
 Along with CSS, and JavaScript, HTML is a cornerstone technology used to create web pages, as well as to create user interfaces for mobile and web applications. <br> [Wikipedia](https://en.wikipedia.org/wiki/HTML)

 ## Overview